 Michael is a co-founder and Chairman of the Board of Tarsus.
-He is also co-founder, CEO and serves on the board of Presidio Medical.
+He is also co-founder, former-CEO and serves on the board of Presidio Medical.
 He formerly served as Chairman of Oyster Point Pharma, Inc. (NASDAQ: OYST).
 He was also previously Vice President, Neurostimulation for Allergan (an AbbVie company) after serving as CEO of Oculeve, Inc., which was acquired by Allergan.
 He received a B.E. degree in biomedical engineering from Vanderbilt University and M.S. and Ph.D. degrees in biomedical engineering from Case Western Reserve University.
 He is a graduate of Stanford University’s Biodesign Fellowship and Vision Research Fellowship.
 He has numerous patents and peer-reviewed publications.

 Bhaskar is Operating Partner at Frazier Healthcare Partners where he joined in 2011 and brings to the Life Sciences team significant operational experience in drug research, development, and commercialization in the United States, Europe, and emerging markets.
 He leads investments in later-stage companies and in international opportunities and is a co-founder of Arcutis (NASDAQ: ARQT), where he currently serves on the Board.
 Bhaskar also serves on the Board of Teligent (NASDAQ: TLGT) and is an advisor to the Johns Hopkins Berman Institute of Bioethics.
 Bhaskar also served on the board of directors of Silvergate Pharmaceuticals (acquired by CutisPharma), Corium International (acquired by Gurnet Point Capital) and Thesan Pharmaceuticals.